ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 Sign up and use Slack Team Collaboration app here: [ucr-hpcc.slack](https://ucr-hpcc.slack.com)

 ## Past exceptions

+__17-18 Jul, 2023: Slurm halted__

+* Facilities had to perform maintenance on the AC units due to the formation of condensation water by the AC units, possibly caused by hot summer days.
+During the maintenance Slurm jobs had to be halted to avoid overheating.
+  Running jobs will be allowed to continue, provided that the server room does not get too hot.

+__10-Apr-2023: Bigdata back__

+* 5:30 PM - Bigdata is back.
+Thank for for your patience.

+__10-Apr-2023: Bigdata down__

+* 4:30 PM - Bigdata is currently down.
+Please be patient...

+__22-Dec-2022: Network outage__

+* 9:00 AM - Due to a network outage the cluster was inaccessible for several hours.

+__1-Nov-2022: Network router repair__

+* 9:00 PM - ITS had to repair a router in the Genomics Building.
+Around 4:00 AM in the morning (Nov 2nd) network access to the Genomics Building became available again.
+During the affected time window the cluster was not accessible (_e.g._ via ssh).
+  Processes running on the cluster were not affected.

+__25-Jun-2021: Bigdata storage repaired__

+* 5:00 PM - Server running our bigdata storage have been recovered, and all functions of bigdata directory is now back to normal.

+__25-Jun-2021: Bigdata storage failed__

+* 3:30 PM - Server running our bigdata storage crashed, and bigdata directory went down with it.

+__12-Jan-2020: AC unit repaired__

+* 5:00 PM - AC repairs have been completed.
+The reservation has been removed, and new Slurm jobs are now no longer suspended.

+__11-Jan-2020: AC unit failed__

+* 3:00 PM - One of our AC units is under emergency repairs.
+A Slurm reservation was put in place to suspend new jobs from running.

 __5-6 May, 2023: Maintenance and Electrical Power Upgrades in Server Room__